 We started through the Total Money Makeover steps 7 years ago.
 I’m going to share the baby steps, plus our Total Money Makeover success story.

-It was 7 years ago when I first moved to Houston to be with my now-husband, Paul.
+It was 12 years ago when I first moved to Houston to be with my now-husband, Paul.
 One of the things we quickly discovered we loved doing together was going to Half Price bookstores and browsing the shelves for hours.
-He'd get lost in history and DVDs, I'd browse the financials and cookbooks, and we'd meet up in biographies.
+He’d get lost in history and DVDs, I’d browse the financials and cookbooks.
+We’d meet up in biographies.

 I had not even started my blog at that point, but had been financially-minded and passionate my whole life.